bertilmuth/requirementsascode/CONTRIBUTING.md

   * What is the documentation that you want to contribute?
   * What is the benefit for the users of requirementsascode?

-Once your issue is accepted, you can make changes to requirementsascode using pull requests.
+Once your issue is accepted, you can suggest changes by creating a branch first, and then a pull request.

 Apart from the code you write, please write JUnit tests to ensure quality.

 Note that requirementsascodecore uses Gradle as a build tool.